Ethical Tea: From Organic Tea to Fairtrade

 Is Clipper an Ethical Tea Brand?

 Clipper sits above the benchmark on The GOOD Shopping Guide’s Tea Ethical Ratings Table.
-It performs strongly in Environmental Report, Organic standards, and Fairtrade sourcing, reflecting robust ethical and sustainable practices.
-However, it falls short in Ethical Accreditation and has not achieved Ethical Innovator Status.
-As it exceeds the benchmark but lacks accreditation, achieving Ethical Accreditation could further strengthen recognition of its commitment to ethical and sustainable business practices.
+It performs strongly across Environmental Report, Organic standards, Fairtrade sourcing, and Animal Welfare, though it falls short in its Packaging rating.
+Clipper holds Ethical Innovator Status, and achieving Ethical Accreditation could further strengthen recognition of its commitment to ethical and sustainable business practices.

 Is Hampstead an Ethical Tea Brand?

 Hampstead sits above the benchmark on The GOOD Shopping Guide’s Tea Ethical Ratings Table.
-It performs strongly in Environmental Report, Organic certification, and Fairtrade practices, reflecting a clear commitment to sustainable and responsible sourcing.
-However, it falls short in Ethical Accreditation and has not achieved Ethical Innovator Status.
-As it exceeds the benchmark but lacks accreditation, gaining Ethical Accreditation could further strengthen recognition of its ethical and sustainable business practices.
+It performs strongly across Environmental Report, Organic certification, and Animal Welfare, with an acceptable rather than top mark for Fairtrade sourcing.
+Gaining Ethical Accreditation could further strengthen recognition of Hampstead’s commitment to ethical and sustainable business practices.

 Is Dragonfly an Ethical Tea Brand?

 Dragonfly sits above the benchmark on The GOOD Shopping Guide’s Tea Ethical Ratings Table.
-It performs strongly in Environmental Report, Organic standards, GMO avoidance, and overall sustainability commitments, reflecting a clear approach to responsible sourcing.
-However, it falls short in Ethical Accreditation and has not achieved Ethical Innovator Status.
-As it exceeds the benchmark but lacks accreditation, obtaining Ethical Accreditation could further demonstrate its commitment to ethical and sustainable business practices.
+It performs strongly across Environmental Report, Organic standards, and GMO avoidance, though it falls short in its Fairtrade rating.
+Obtaining Ethical Accreditation could further demonstrate Dragonfly’s commitment to ethical and sustainable business practices to a wider consumer audience.

-Whittard of Chelsea sits above the benchmark on The GOOD Shopping Guide’s Tea Ethical Ratings Table.
-It performs well in Organic sourcing and Environmental Report categories, reflecting generally responsible practices in its supply chain.
-However, it falls short in Fairtrade performance and Ethical Accreditation, and has not achieved Ethical Innovator Status.
-While it exceeds the benchmark, achieving Ethical Accreditation could further demonstrate its commitment to ethical and sustainable business practices.
+Tick Tock sits above the benchmark on The GOOD Shopping Guide’s Tea Ethical Ratings Table.
+It performs well across Environmental Report, Organic standards, Animal Welfare, and Packaging, though it falls short in its Fairtrade rating.
+Applying for Ethical Accreditation could serve to further demonstrate its commitment to ethical and sustainable business practices.

 Is Rare Tea Co an Ethical Tea Brand?